YottaDB/YDBDoc/ProgGuide/ioproc.rst

      echo "ydbpass" | $ydb_dist/plugin/gtmcrypt/maskpass | cut -d ":" -f2 | tr -d ' '
      7064420FDCAEE313B222

-* In your environment file, set ydb_tls_passwd_{section name} to be that hash.
+* In your environment file, set ydb_tls_passwd_{server name} to be that hash.

   .. code-block:: bash

-     export ydb_tls_passwd_dev="7064420FDCAEE313B222"
+     export ydb_tls_passwd_server="7064420FDCAEE313B222"

-* Start the server
+* Refer to the :ref:`socket-device-examples` section on starting a server in YottaDB.

-For more documentation on TLS, see `Appendix H: Creating a TLS Configuration File <../AdminOpsGuide/tls.html>`_ in the Administration and Operations Guide.
+For more documentation on TLS configuration file options, see `Appendix F: Creating a TLS Configuration File <../AdminOpsGuide/tls.html>` in the Administration and Operations Guide.

 ----------------------------
 I/O Commands